Rena Ryūgū: Reception and legacy

-Considered iconic, Rena's line, "Uso Da!" (嘘だ!), first appears in Higurashi no Naku Koro ni Onikakushi-hen as a sudden charged response to what appears to be a minor lie from Keiichi.
+Rena's line, "Uso Da!" (嘘だ!), first appears in Higurashi no Naku Koro ni Onikakushi-hen as a sudden charged response to what appears to be a minor lie from Keiichi.
 The scene is regarded as the moment the series tone shifts towards psychological horror.
 Episode 3 of Higurashi: When They Cry – Gou reproduced this scene.
 The phrase went on to be featured in official merchandise, such as a nendoroid figure of Rena with an interchangeable "Uso Da" face, a mug, a theme hoodie, and LINE stickers.

 In 2007, the 12th episode of When They Cry: Kai was temporarily removed from broadcasting because Rena's use of an axe weapon bore similarities to a real-life murder in Kyoto, where a female minor killed her father with an axe as he slept.
 During the Osaka city mayor election in 2014, the candidate Shigeo Ninomiya cited Rena's word on Twitter to express his enthusiasm for the election.
-In 2017, the Ogawa Junior High School in Nakagawa, Tochigi found 12 glass doors were broken and the word "Higurashi" written in red spray paint across the windows in the staff room, which was thought to be a reference to Rena Ryūgū.
+In 2017, the Ogawa Junior High School in Nakagawa, Tochigi found 12 glass doors were broken and the word "Higurashi" written in red spray paint across the windows in the staff room, which was thought to be a reference to Rena.